Adityasinghvats/Visual-MarkDown/README.md

 Type your markdown into the box on the left and immediately see if on the box on the right.

+The editor has the capacity for realtime collaboration using ShareJS.

 ### How to use this? 🔽

 * Clone the repo using `git clone https://github.com/Adityasinghvats/Visual-MarkDown.git`.